Skip to main content

 c.

-Consistent with organizational/employer policies, processes, restrictions, and
+Consistent with organizational/employer policies, processes, and restrictions, and

 d.

-Within the nurse’s individual competence.
+Within their individual competence.

 3.